rq/rq/docs/docs/results.md

 queue.
 Therefore, killing a worker forcefully could potentially lead to damage.
 Just sayin'.

-If the worker was killed while a job was running, the job will stay in a zombie like state of being worked on, without ever getting finished. `StartedJobRegistry` will eventually move it to `FailedJobRegistry` with an `exc_info` value like `Moved to FailedJobRegistry at 2023-02-26 23:53:44.867343`.
+If the worker gets killed while a job is running, it will eventually end up in `FailedJobRegistry` because a cleanup task will raise an `AbandonedJobError`.

 ## Dealing with Job Timeouts